Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Method

 \subsection{Hierarchical Bayesian Inference}

 After producing mass models for each lens, we are interested in recovering the population-level properties of the lenses.
 We assume lensing parameters follow a distribution $p(\xi|\nu)$.
 We constrain $p(\xi|\nu)$ by inferring the values of $\nu$.
 This results in a hyperposterior, $p(\nu|\{d\})$.
 We show the statistical framework for our hierarchical inference in Figure \ref{fig:pgm_diagram}.

-We are interested in describing the population-level distribution of 6 lensing parameters: ($\theta_{\text{E}}$,$\gamma_1$,$\gamma_2$,$\gamma_{\text{lens}}$,$e_1$,$e_2$).
+We are interested in describing the population-level distribution of six lensing parameters: ($\theta_{\text{E}}$,$\gamma_1$,$\gamma_2$,$\gamma_{\text{lens}}$,$e_1$,$e_2$).
 We assume the population-level distributions for these parameters are Gaussian without any covariance.
-With this assumption we describe the population distribution with 12 hyperparameters: 6 Gaussian means ($\mathcal{M}$) and 6 standard deviations ($\Sigma$).
-Note we use ($\mathcal{M}$,$\Sigma$) to distinguish the Gaussian hyperparameters from the Gaussian individual posterior parameters.
+With this assumption, we describe the population distribution with 12 hyperparameters: six Gaussian means ($\mathcal{M}$) and six standard deviations ($\Sigma$).
+Note that we use ($\mathcal{M}$,$\Sigma$) to distinguish the Gaussian hyperparameters from the Gaussian individual posterior parameters.